starvagrant/toh/toh.markdown/the_spectre_of_atlantis.md

 It was possible Plato had gotten the idea to repeat this tale, and tie it to the statesman Solon, based off a text such as this.
 Possible, but unlikely.
 As the text continued, it became clear the story was quite different from the one Plato told.
 It mentioned a massive island of an advanced pre-historic civilization that fell in a single night.
 The gist.
 But the narrative and the purpose of the text was completely different.
 It was novel.
 It was the kind of thing that could launch a true career in the classics if it was not a forgery.
 Eager to share the text with colleague he began a rough translation.

-These truths were passed down the Aegean Line from heir to heir to the great statesman Solon.
+> These truths were passed down the Aegean Line from heir to heir to the great statesman Solon.
 For reasons I can only guess, he refused to believe the story and made the telling and recording of the story a crime.
 I write it down on this parchment until such time as it is safe to reveal.

-The kingdom of Atlantis was one of far superior knowledge to that held in Athens.
+> The kingdom of Atlantis was one of far superior knowledge to that held in Athens.
 It was a nation not constricted to land.
 Via various construction methods the Atlanteans had constructed an island nation, a floating vessel country free to sail the seas as it choose.
 It could trade with an coastal nation, or launch a pillage whenever it pleased.
 In its early days, Atlanteans took it as a matter of course to acquire the iron and lumber to grow the city year after year.

-Thus, the island began to consume more and more of Poseidon's domain.
+> Thus, the island began to consume more and more of Poseidon's domain.
 The industrious Atlanteans never stopped in the expansion of their nation.
 Lest all of the ocean be swallowed, Poseidon hatched a plan.
 He promised Apollo a sea nymph of beauty beyond compare if he offered the Atlanteans a prophecy.
 Having conquered the seas, the people of Atlantis were promised they could conquer the sky.

-This prophecy was contested and jeered at by many.
+> This prophecy was contested and jeered at by many.
 But a prophecy from Apollo was not something to be ignored, and some builders that had dedicated themselves to expanding horizontally began plans to construct vertically.
 At first it was a novelty.
 But as Atlantean buildings grew taller the people could see further beyond the horizon.
-With this new sight, the world was there's for the taking.
+With this new sight, the world was theirs for the taking.
 For each new thing one could see became a new thing that could be owned.

-Vertical construction took off, and all the innovation that attracted the country's greatest minds was in vertical methods.
+> Vertical construction took off, and all the innovation that attracted the country's greatest minds was in vertical methods.
 A few without the imagination of the new age continued their horizontal construction.
 They did not heed the rumors that Atlantis may one day touch the stars.
 But they did.
 For a time the Atlanteans could pluck stars from the sky and arrange them as they pleased.
 They did not give that sky much order, but is not surprising that sailors today have a star which always helps them point north.

-The island of Atlantis began casting a shadow wherever it made port.
+> The island of Atlantis began casting a shadow wherever it made port.
 Upon this frightening marvel they secured great terms of trade and the country became quite rich.
 This wealth was used to continue in the nation's intoxication of height—a thrill known today only by a hermit living in a mountain cave.
 As Poseidon had schemed, Atlantis was quite tall indeed.

-After the Atlantean nation passed over a sea of great depth, Poseidon sent a mighty wave to the great nation of Atlantis.
+> After the Atlantean nation passed over a sea of great depth, Poseidon sent a mighty wave to the great nation of Atlantis.
 It possessed such height in proportion to its base the island toppled in a single blow.
 Fifty foot waves followed in its wake.
 The People of Atlantis extolled Apollo for aid, but Apollo, god of the sun, retreated, leaving nothing for Atlantis but the sight of the stars as it plunged to the sea.
 Nothing survived sparing the divine aid Poseidon offered.

-Twelve humans were spared on the condition that both they and their progeny send forth a warning to all nations regarding the fall of Atlantis.
+> Twelve humans were spared on the condition that both they and their progeny send forth a warning to all nations regarding the fall of Atlantis.
 Without exception these were foreign born traders, instructed to tell the tale in their native language to their native peoples.
 I am progeny of the twelve.
 I write this story in hopes that it shall be safe to pass the story on to other cities of Greece and the progeny of Solon.
 They must know the dangers of attempting to conquer the sky and the sea.
 The story of Atlantis must not be forgotten.

 Dr. Creed looked up at the clock.
 It was three in the morning and he had a 7:30 class.
 He locked the door to his office and hoped to catch enough sleep to make it through the next day.

 Dr. Creed's next class was quite different after reading his newly acquired piece of parchment.
 The teaching and memorizing of a dead language whose importance he'd struggled for his academic career to justify seemed to require re-evaluation.
 People didn't want the details of a language they were likely never to speak.
 They wanted Atlantis.
 He knew this.
 The disparity in time and money between his incomes and television engagements made it hard to ignore.
 Dr. Creed forced the notion out of his mind until the end of his 11:30 class.
 Not one to stand on ceremony, he found an obscure corner of the library and simply fell asleep.